Kristina01111000/WordPressTheme/README.md

 		- explains how to do it, need to figure out the default images we want
 	- test email plugin -> set it to go out @ 4 today,
 		- did not go out, need to check whats up
+		- figure out how to force send one, peepso confirmation email works
 	- figure out where in peepso the button to stop non members from viewing the website is ->>>>> using paid membershippro
 		- set up 2 groups (patients + paid) $29